Initials CX

 Dyslexics can use their powers to propel creativity.
 There’s even a strong case for someone with dyslexia to add the condition to the skills section of their CV as a key personal strength.

-So – what will your organisation do to celebrate this talent, and write a new chapter in the diversity handbook?
+So – what will your organisation do to celebrate this talent and add a new chapter to the diversity handbook?